TejassKay/Urban_Traffic_Managment/README.md

 IT IS BROKEN INTO THREE DIFFERENT COMPONENTS -

 1) FRONTEND :
-   We are using HTML to provide the basic structure for the visuals, to create a dashboard that shows traffic lights, the timer and displays text .
-   Vanilla CSS is used to style the HTML code to make it more user interactive.
-   JS is used to make functional, it switches the red-light to green-light, makes the countdown timer work and updates demand and traffic density.
-   It is also used to connect to backend using fetch() API .
+   The frontend of this project is a real-time traffic simulation dashboard built with vanilla JavaScript, HTML, and CSS.
+It provides a visual representation of a traffic intersection and an interactive control panel to monitor and manage traffic flow.

+   Key Features-
+Dynamic Traffic Simulation: A <canvas> element renders a two-lane road intersection with cars moving in four directions (North, South, East, West).
+Cars are dynamically spawned and their movement is updated in a game loop.

+Traffic Light Control: The application visually displays the North/South and East/West traffic lights.
+The lights change color (red, yellow, green) based on an automated cycle and real-time traffic demand.

+Interactive Dashboard: A dashboard provides key information about the simulation:

+Current Phase: Shows which direction has the green light.

+Time Remaining: Displays the time left in the current traffic light phase.

+Traffic Demand: Counts the number of cars waiting in the North/South and East/West lanes.

+Traffic Density: A qualitative measure (Low, Medium, High) of traffic for each direction.

+AI Integration: The frontend is designed to interact with a backend AI model.
+Clicking the "Get AI Prediction" button sends the current traffic data to the server, which can then return an optimal green light time to improve traffic flow.

+Responsive Design: The layout is responsive, ensuring the dashboard and simulation are readable and usable on various screen sizes.

+Technologies Used
+HTML5: Structures the webpage, including the dashboard and canvas elements.

+CSS3: Styles the user interface, including the traffic lights and dashboard panels, and provides responsive layouts.

+JavaScript: Manages the entire simulation logic, from car movement and light changes to data fetching from the backend.

-2) BACKEND :
+3) BACKEND :
    The AI Model is made using libraries such as pandas (for handling data), sklearn(for machine learning), random(to use fake data) and flask (for making the model a web service).

-   generate_training_data() : this function basically is like a teacher for the AI, it teaches the AI different traffic scenarios (like weather, time of day, no of    cars) to predict the correct green light time for the scenario.
-It also teaches it the more important factors to make a better decision.

-   train_signal_model() : this is a learning process, it takes the fake data and uses it in a LinearRegression model to find patterns and create a formula to          predict the green light time for different situations.

-   predict_green_time(): it is a prediciton process, if u give it a new situation, it uses the learned formula to calculate best green light time duration.

    Guardrails: This is a key safety feature.
 The AI guesses are educated guesses so they can be wrong.
-Guardrails are common-sense rules which overrides the AI.       for example- if a ambulance is going through it keeps the green-light on.
+Guardrails are common-sense rules which overrides the AI, for example- if a ambulance is going through     it    keeps the green-light on.

    flask() is used to connect to frontend, it sets up a web service so that request.json can grab the data and JSON can send back the predictions to the frontend.

-3) HARDWARE:
-   A physical traffic light system simulated by an Arduino mini-computer.
-This component receives signals from the AI backend and physically changes the traffic       lights, demonstrating a proof-of-concept for real-world application.
+3)OPEN CV MODEL :

 CONTRIBUTIONS :